-For as long as I can remember, my skin has given me away.
+For as long as I can remember, my skin has given away how I’m feeling.
 If I’m tired, the telltale purplish half-moons will let you know all about it.
-If I’m nervous, I flush a deep, rashy red from my cheeks to my chest.
-If I’m stressed (ha ha ha...“if”), I’ll wake up 16 again, patches of angry acne screaming at me to calm the fuck down.
+If I’m nervous, I flush a deep, rash-like red from my cheeks to my chest.
+If I’m stressed (ha ha ha...“if”), I’ll wake up 16 again, with patches of angry acne screaming at me to calm the fuck down.

-So, being the regular Gwyneth I am, I decided that rather than alter these destructive habits/go see a dermatologist, I would rub tiny needles all over my face in order to grow new skin on top of my old shitty skin, because science.
+So, being the regular Gwyneth I am, I decided that rather than alter these destructive habits/go see a dermatologist, I would rub tiny needles all over my face in order to grow new skin on top of the old beleaguered skin, because science.

 And you know what?
 It kind of seems to be working.

-Here’s what’s happened since I got my hands on a dermaroller—a cheap little instrument lined with micro-needles that you roll all over your face (just hear me out, okay?).
+Here’s what’s happened since I got my hands on a dermaroller—a cheap little instrument lined with micro needles that you roll all over your face (just hear me out, OK?).